 virtualenv environment created with

-may need to have installed the Postgres and Python development
+will need to have installed the PostgreSQL and Python development

 packages, and a C compiler, as